menyala-authentick/authpro/whitepaper.md

 - **NFT buyers** have no effective way to ensure that the NFT they are buying is original in concept and in provenance
     - Scammers can [sleepmint NFTs](https://a16z.com/2022/03/09/sleep-minting-nfts/) and pass them off as authentic creations
 - **Brand commissioners** have no effective way to easily find credible creators to work with (”brand commissioners” here defined as individuals who represent a brand and who find and contract NFT creators to create NFTs for their brand)
-    - There is no way to tell the difference between a scammer and an authentic creator’s wallet / contract [[https://lemmatree.slack.com/files/U03PLSMTKB4/F03UTQRQY6Q/ssrn-id4105763.pdf](https://lemmatree.slack.com/files/U03PLSMTKB4/F03UTQRQY6Q/ssrn-id4105763.pdf)]
+    - There is no way to tell the difference between a scammer and an authentic creator’s wallet / contract
-    - rug-pulls?

 We predict that some of the deleterious consequences of this fraud and plagiarism issue in the NFT market include: